Hannesschroter/Explaining_SNNs/README.md

-# Explaining_SNNs
+# Explainability for Siamese Neural Networks

 The repository contains the code of the Master's Thesis Explainability for SNNs.

 We demonstrate the application of model-agnostic explainability method in two different cases.

 The Folder Argument Key-point matching contains the code of the first case.

 The Folder Pneumonia Detection contains the code of the second case.